Lê Đức Anh: Health

 In mid-November 1996, he was hospitalized after a major stroke.
 This was at a time when the reform camp that he opposed was in decline and for some time his illness seemed to change the dynamics within the political leadership, weakening the conservative camp and reinvigorating the reform camp.
 However, Party leader Đỗ Mười led a counter-attack against the reform camp, warning of the dangers of the 'current market economy'.
 The conservative camp gained further momentum when Anh surprisingly recovered in April 1997.
 He stepped down as president in September 1997 after the Communist Party Congress, was replaced by Trần Đức Lương.
 He was an Advisor of the Party's Central Committee from December 1997 – 2001.
 He was an Advisor of the Party's Central Committee from December 1997 – 2001.

 Personal life

 In 1951, Anh married his first wife, Phạm Thị Anh (1923–2011) and had two daughters.
 In 1956, Anh married his second wife, Võ Thị Lê (1926 – 18 November 2017) and had one son and one daughter.

 On 21 February 2018, he suffered a cerebral hemorrhage and was admitted to the Central Military Hospital 108 in Hanoi in critical condition.
 He was discharged in June and resumed public life, however he was readmitted in July.
-Lê Đức Anh died on 22 April 2019 at the age of 98.
+Lê Đức Anh died on 22 April 2019 at the age of 98, just 6 months after Đỗ Mười died at the same hospital.
 He was given a state funeral on 3–4 May 2019.